 Does Administrative Suspension Affect Insurance?

 No, administrative suspensions do not affect your car insurance rate.

 A 3-day driver’s license suspension should not affect your insurance if there were no charges or convictions.

 Driver’s Licence Suspensions Can Have A Major Impact On Car Insurance

-The best way to protect your car insurance is to avoid having your driver’s licence from getting suspended.
-Once you have a suspended driver’s licence it can be very difficult and extremely expensive to obtain car insurance.
-Your existing insurance policy may be cancelled or not renewed once you have a suspension, even when your suspension has been lifted.
+The best way to protect your car insurance is to avoid having your driver’s license from getting suspended.
+Once you have a suspended driver’s license it can be very difficult and extremely expensive to obtain car insurance.
+Your existing insurance policy may be canceled or not renewed once you have a suspension, even when your suspension has been lifted.
 This means you will have to seek a high-risk insurance specialist to help you get high-risk car insurance.
 High-risk car insurance can cost you approximately 25% more than your standard car insurance.
 A suspension on your driving record can affect your car insurance for as long as 6 years.
-It is highly recommended that you contact a high-risk insurance broker as soon as your driver’s licence has been suspended.
+It is highly recommended that you contact a high-risk insurance broker as soon as your driver’s license has been suspended.